 5. Certification by the accountable GO/SES at the requiring activity is required.
 "For a contract with a total value below the Simplified Acquisition Threshold (SAT) (including all supplies and services, as well as all the option years combined), the accountable GO or SES in a requiring activity may delegate signature authority to a GS-15/O-6.
 "For National Guard contracts, the U.S. Property and Fiscal Officer (USPFO) may approve/certify the Form.
 "For services to support Courts-Martial, no approval/certification is required, but the Form must still be completed.
 Garrison commanders or equivalent at the O-6/GS-15 level are permitted to submit one RSCA form for facility contracts (O&M Funded Maintenance, Repair, and Construction) in conjunction with the garrison's annual work plan for a given year.

-- 6. Worksheet questions should be answered by persons in the requiring activity who know how the contract is administered, how it is performed, and who thoroughly understand the work being performed by the contractor.
-Worksheet questions should be answered carefully, to ensure that the accountable GO/SES and the contracting officer have all relevant facts to support their decisions and/or certification. - 7.
-Due to congressional moratorium on A-76/ public private competitions, no out-sourcing is currently allowed.
-If the moratorium on A-76/ public private competitions ends, a streamlined competition is required.
+6. Worksheet questions should be answered by persons in the requiring activity who know how the contract is administered, how it is performed, and who thoroughly understand the work being performed by the contractor.
+Worksheet questions should be answered carefully, to ensure that the accountable GO/SES and the contracting officer have all relevant facts to support their decisions and/or certification.
+The RSCA worksheet questions may not be answered by contractor personnel.
+Additionally, the RSCA worksheet questions may not be answered by Contracting Officers or contract specialists.
+7. Due to congressional moratorium on A-76/ public private competitions, no out-sourcing is currently allowed.
 Work currently being performed by in-house civilian employees or designated for in-house civilian employee performance may not be directly converted to contractor performance.
-If law and policy is ever changed to allow direct conversions to contract performance, a cost comparison must still be done under DoDI 7041.04 (Estimating and Comparing the Full Costs of Civilian and Active Duty Military Manpower and Contract Support, 3 July 2013), in order to establish which source of labor is the least costly. - 8.
-For the purposes of the RSCA process, the term "contract" includes the following:
+If the A-76 moratorium is lifted by Congress, then a public private competition tmust be done to determine the least costly source of labor, contractor or in-house civilians.
+If law and policy is ever changed to allow direct conversions to contract performance, a cost comparison must still be done under DoDI 7041.04 (Estimating and Comparing the Full Costs of Civilian and Active Duty Military Manpower and Contract Support, 3 July 2013), in order to establish which source of labor is the least costly.
+8. For the purposes of the RSCA process, the term "contract" includes the following: -Intergovernmental support agreements (IGSAs)

--Intergovernmental support agreements (IGSAs) -any contract or agreement between a U.S. Federal government agency and a non-U.S. federal government entity which obligates the seller to furnish services and the buyer to pay for them using appropriated funds.
+-any contract or agreement between a U.S. Federal government agency and a non-U.S. federal government entity which obligates the seller to furnish services and the buyer to pay for them using appropriated funds.